SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 docker-compose up -d
 ```

-This starts a PostGIS-powered PostgreSQL database.
+This launches a PostgreSQL database with PostGIS support.

 Verify the container is running: